Frequently Asked Questions

 The gradual reduction of the Personal Allowance above £100,000 still applies in Scotland, just as it does in the rest of the UK.

 National Insurance is a tax paid by employees, employers and the self-employed.
-It helps fund state benefits such as the State Pension, statutory sick pay, and maternity leave.
+It helps fund state benefits such as the state pension, statutory sick pay, and maternity leave.
 The amounts to be paid are calculated as follows:

 • Employees8% on earnings between £12,570 and £50,270, and 2% on earnings above £50,270.